• Skip to primary navigation

 • Allow to cool for 5 minutes before removing to a wire rack to cool completely.

-• Add vanilla extract and heavy cream, then whip for an additional 2-3 minutes, or until light and fluffy.
+• Add vanilla extract and heavy cream, then whip for an additional about 2-3 minutes, or until light and fluffy.

 Equipment Recommendations